Research suggests that your cardiovascular health could be influenced by where you live, how many kids you have, and more.

 The altitude where you live

-A study published this week in the journal Frontiers in Physiology found that people living at high altitudes (between 457 and 2,297 meters) had a lower risk of developing metabolic syndrome—a cluster of heart-disease risk factors like high blood pressure, high cholesterol, and obesity—than those who lived at sea level.
+A study published in January 2017 in the journal Frontiers in Physiology found that people living at high altitudes (between 457 and 2,297 meters) had a lower risk of developing metabolic syndrome—a cluster of heart-disease risk factors like high blood pressure, high cholesterol, and obesity—than those who lived at sea level.

 There’s less oxygen in the air at higher altitudes, which may help the heart and lungs function more efficiently, the authors speculate.
-The possible connection is “interesting,” says Mary Ann Bauman, MD, a spokesperson for the American Heart Association and the Go Red for Women campaign (who was not involved in any of the studies noted here), “but requires more study to determine if there is a true association.”
+The possible connection is “interesting,” says Mary Ann Bauman, MD, a spokesperson for the American Heart Association's Go Red For Women movement (who was not involved in any of the studies noted here), “but requires more study to determine if there is a true association.”

 How many kids you have